vlang/v/doc/docs.md

   object becomes invalid on function return.
 Furthermore stack space is limited (typically to a few Megabytes per thread).
 * The *heap* is a large memory area (typically some Gigabytes) that is administrated by the operating system.
-Stack objects are allocated and freed by special function calls that delegate the administrative tasks to the OS.
+Heap objects are allocated and freed by special function calls that delegate the administrative tasks to the OS.
 This means that they can remain valid across several function calls, however, the administration is expensive.